 RSS is present at birth.
 The first few years of life are very important in child development.
 Treatment for RSS focuses on treating its symptoms so the child can develop as normally as possible.

 Treatments to help with growth and development include:

 - a nutrition schedule with specified snack and meal times

 - growth hormone injections

-- luteinizing hormone-releasing hormone treatments (a hormone released in females to trigger monthly ovulation)
+- luteinizing hormone-releasing treatments (a hormone released in females to trigger monthly ovulation)

 - shoe lifts (inserts used to slightly raise one heel)